Manual configuration

 </plugin>

-Which allows you to invoke it by simply running mvn sourcegraph:sourcegraphDependencies
+Which allows you to invoke it by simply running mvn sourcegraph:sourcegraphDependencies.

 Cross-repository navigation is a feature that allows "goto definition" and "find references" to show results from multiple repositories.